 For a scrumptious snack or breakfast, walk to Café du Monde for beignets and chocolate milk.
 If it is crowded, skip the wait for a table and get in the take-out line.
 Often, an employee will take your order before you even get to the window.
 When you have picked up your beignets, walk to the Mississippi River to enjoy your treat with a view.

-Why New Orleans?
+Why New Orleans with kids?

 When most people think of New Orleans, they picture beads tossed to a rowdy crowd drinking Hurricanes.
 I picture my kids covered in powdered sugar from their beignets, the smiles on their faces as they dance to the calliope, and the many adventures we have exploring the town as a family.
 For me, New Orleans is the perfect destination for a fun, affordable getaway with the kids!